thepeergroup/aspen/README.md

 Aspen accepts three different types of matchers: numeric, string, and nodes.
 We've already seen nodes.

 __Node matchers__  we've already used, and they come in the form of `(Label variable_name)`.
-If you type any word starting with an uppercase letter, that's the label that will be applied.
-Node matchers capture nodes in all three forms, so write them however you'd like—full form, default-attribute form, or short form!
+If you type any word starting with an uppercase letter, that's the label that will be applied. <!-- Node matchers capture nodes in multiple forms, including grouped form, so use whichever you like! -->

 __Numeric matchers__ will match typical (US) formats of numbers, including: